-Accordingly, I have decided that the document is conditionally exempt under section 47E(d) of the FOI Act.
+Accordingly, I have decided that the relevant parts of the document are conditionally exempt under section 47E(d) of the FOI Act.
 Access to a conditionally exempt document must generally be given unless it would be contrary to the public interest to do so.
 I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard below.